EmeraldSlash/SessionLocker/docs/index.md

 ```

 # Full API
 - Create a `LockerSpec`
 - Create a `LockerState` from the `LockerSpec` using `.LockerCreate()`
 - Call `LockerState:MarkShouldAcquire()` to begin a new session
 - End the `LockerState`'s session whenever you want by calling `LockerState:MarkShouldRelease()`
-- On `RunService.Heartbeat`, update all `LockerStates`, deleting/forgetting a `LockerState` when its update function returns true
+- On `RunService.Heartbeat`, update all `LockerStates`.
+	- When the update function returns true, the `LockerState` is safe to be deleted/forgotten by your code (or you can keep it around until you want to delete it later).
+ 	- When deleting the `LockerState`, you must call `LockerState:MarkDeleted()` to clean up any remaining state.
-- In `game:BindToClose()`, wait for all `LockerStates` to be deleted/forgotten.
+- In `game:BindToClose()`, wait for all `LockerStates` to be deleted/forgotten by your own code.
-- Create a `ProductPurchaser` for a particular `LockerState` to use when processing product purchases in `MarketplaceService.ProcessReceipt`, and call its `Update` function on Heartbeat.
+- Create a `ProductPurchaser` for a particular `LockerState` to use when processing product purchases in `MarketplaceService.ProcessReceipt`, and call `ProductPurchaser:Update()` on Heartbeat to update the purchases.

 ## LockerSpec
 Configuration table needed by LockerStates & RemoteChangeSenders.